Skip to content

 Cycas revoluta

-All parts are highly toxic, with seeds being the most dangerous.
+All parts are highly toxic, with seeds being the most concentrated.
 Can cause liver failure, seizures, and death in both cats and dogs.
+Requires immediate emergency veterinary treatment if ingested.

 Oleander